haivanka/Image-Colorization/README.md

 # Image-Colorization
-Team project for Deep learning course.
+Team project for a course on deep learning.